 Generally, the buyer or mortgage lender has a third party come in to determine the home’s fair market value.
 If the property doesn’t appraise for at least the specified amount, the contract can be terminated.
 This contingency clause protects the buyer, and in most cases, the sellers will refund the earnest money if the agreement is canceled due to a low appraisal.

 Home appraisal contingencies can include terms that allow the buyer to purchase the home even if the appraisal is below the specified minimum amount.

 Let’s say you have a loan that will cover 90% of the cost of the home, and you have to put down 10%.
-If the house costs $250,000, before the appraisal, you would need to pay a $25,000 down payment.
+If the house costs $250,000 before the appraisal, you’ll have to make a $25,000 down payment.